jdh4/advanced_traverse/compilers/README.md

 ## IBM XL C/C++ and Fortran

-The native or vendor-supplied compiler for Traverse are the IBM xlc/C/f
+The native or vendor-supplied compiler for Traverse are the IBM xlc/C/f.
+In general, there are performance advantages to using the vendor compiler suite.

 Below is an example build of FFTW: